 - re-infill engraved lettering or inscriptions

 - remake missing or damaged elements

-The cultural and historic importance of these objects is uppermost in our minds.
-We take care to ensure our working methods, and our approach to their preservation, reflects this.
+The cultural and historic importance of these objects is uppermost in our minds, so we take care to ensure our working methods and our approach to their preservation reflect this.

-If you would like any advice on the restoration of War Memorials, or monuments, we would be happy to discuss them with you.
-We work in London and regions around it
+If you would like any advice on the restoration of war memorials or monuments in London and the surrounding regions, we would be happy to discuss your requirements with you.

-Indoor bronzes may seem to have an easy life compared to their cousins that live outdoors, but homes are not galleries.
-Our treasured bronzes aren’t likely to have monitored environments and bespoke cases to protect them.
-Often these little artworks are in the throng of everyday life
+Indoor bronzes may have an easy life compared to their outdoor cousins, but homes are not galleries.
+Our treasured bronzes aren’t likely to have monitored environments and bespoke cases to protect them; often these little artworks are in the throng of everyday life, being:

-or, scraped when wet umbrellas are leaned against them!
+- scraped when wet umbrellas are leaned against them

-Owners should make an appointment with our office.
-You can bring your bronze to us for restoration, but if that’s impossible, we can arrange art transport.
+To make an appointment for a small bronze restoration, please contact our office.
+You can bring your bronze to us, or if that’s impossible, we can arrange art transport.

-If you’d like to see some examples of the repairs, take a look at our page dedicated to small bronze restoration.
+If you’d like to see some examples of the repairs we’ve undertaken on privately owned bronzes, take a look at our page dedicated to small bronze restoration.